top of page

 Tan Beginner Tap Shoes

 Intro to Ballet Barre, center floor skills, focus on balance, change of direction skills.
-Second half of this combination class is devoted to basic skills in preparation for Level I Jazz/Tap class.
+The second half of this combination class is devoted to basic skills in preparation for the Level I Jazz/Tap class.

 Dress Code: